 Jeffrey thought of his father, Bill.
-He would have loved the Borealis and they probably would have been outside with the telescope and taking photos.
+He would've loved the Borealis and they'd have probably been outside with a telescope and taking photos.
 Jeffrey couldn't remember where he put the camera last, and his aunt Elizabeth and her boyfriend Tom kept the telescope.
-Jeffrey knew why Tom really wanted it; she lived directly across that stupid penthouse and didn't believe in curtains or shades.
+Jeffrey knew why Tom really wanted it; she lived directly across their stupid penthouse and didn't believe in curtains or shades.

 Jeffrey laughed deviously.
 "When you are, I get this house right?"

 Tricia threw a cherry tomato at him and finished with the salad.
 She moved on to the garlic bread.
 "By the time that happens, you'll be too old to keep it up anyway."

 Jeffrey strained the spaghetti and turned the chicken in the oven.
 "Ten more minutes and I'm digging in!"